mvysny/vaadin-quarkus/README.md

 1. Route and RouterLayout auto-discovery: see the `AboutRoute`, `MainRoute` and `PolymerExampleRoute` example route classes and the `MainLayout` example layout class.
-2. The PolymerTemplate-based components and forms: the `HelloWorld` component demoes a reusable PolymerTemplate-based component with a custom TemplateModel, while `UserForm` demoes a PolymerTemplate-based form with fields exposed to the server-side via the `@Id` annotation.
+2. The PolymerTemplate-based components and forms: the `HelloWorld` component demoes a reusable `PolymerTemplate`-based component with a custom `TemplateModel`, while `UserForm` demoes a `PolymerTemplate`-based form with fields exposed to the server-side via the `@Id` annotation.
 3. Form validation via JSR-303, `BeanValidationBinder` and [hibernate-validator](https://hibernate.org/validator/).
    See `UserForm`.
 4. A custom `ServletContextListener` which is able to run certain functionality before the app